Disease/Disorder

 Early predictions of outcomes

 The most widely accepted early predictor of outcome is spontaneous recovery of elbow flexion.
-Patients with return of elbow flexion by 2-3 months will likely have normal function.1,5,17,18 If spontaneous elbow flexion recovery is delayed until 3 months or later, long term functional deficit is expected.5,19 Patients with return of elbow flexion after 6 months of age have poorer function than those who regain elbow flexion between 3 and 6 months.1 Horner’s syndrome as well as lack of antigravity elbow flexion, wrist flexion/extension, and finger flexion during the first 3 months of life have been reported as independent risk factors predicting need for microsurgery.5 Indicators of poor motor recovery include the presence of global plexopathy, phrenic nerve involvement, Horner’s syndrome, and nerve root avulsions.1,5
+Patients with return of elbow flexion by 2-3 months will likely have normal function.1,6,20,21 If spontaneous elbow flexion recovery is delayed until 3 months or later, long term functional deficit is expected.5,21 Patients with return of elbow flexion after 6 months of age have poorer function than those who regain elbow flexion between 3 and 6 months.1 Horner’s syndrome as well as lack of antigravity elbow flexion, wrist flexion/extension, and finger flexion during the first 3 months of life have been reported as independent risk factors predicting need for early microsurgery.6 Indicators of poor motor recovery include the presence of global plexopathy, phrenic nerve involvement, Horner’s syndrome, and nerve root avulsions.1,6

 NBPI is quite distressing to families.
-Up to 50% of families reportedly pursue litigation against the delivering obstetrician.3 It is incumbent upon the rehabilitation medicine team to provide family education with particular emphasis on rehabilitation goals.
+One study showed 48% of families in the United States reportedly pursue litigation against the delivering obstetrician.22 It is incumbent upon the rehabilitation medicine team to provide family education with particular emphasis on rehabilitation goals.

 Rehabilitation Management and Treatments